Transylvania 6-5000 (1985 film): Production

-Release
+Release and reception

 The film was released theatrically in the United States by New World Pictures on November 8, 1985.
 It grossed $2,507,542 for the weekend, finishing in fifth place.
 Overall, it grossed $7,196,872 at the United States and Canada box office against a $3 million budget, making it a modest box office success.

 It received mainly negative reviews from critics.
-The film holds a score of 20% based on 10 reviews, with an average rating of 4/10, on review aggregator website Rotten Tomatoes.
+The film holds a score of 20% based on 10 reviews, with an average rating of 4.1/10, on review aggregator website Rotten Tomatoes.
 On Metacritic, the film has a weighted average score of 10 out of 100 based on four reviews, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Entertainment Tonight critic Leonard Maltin gave a notable one-word review of the film.
 His review began with him swaying along with the Glenn Miller recording; at the point in the song where the words "Pennsylvania 6-5000" are uttered, Maltin spoke the title of the film, followed by the word "stinks."
 In a later interview with Film Threat magazine, Maltin stated he felt his review was complete and also categorized it as one of the reviews he was most proud of and most remembered for.